Karl Stull is a retired writer and editor, with a specialty in making difficult topics understandable.

-His other freelance work includes:
+His freelance work includes:

 - Copy-editing and proofreading college textbooks in math and social science